msillano/tuyaDAEMON/tuyaDAEMON/README.md

 -------------------
  ### Tuya's capabilities, _as currently known_ ###

-_Any tuya device can have its own behavior: tuya devices use a poll of common code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in Tuya environment).
+_Any tuya device, any DP can have its own behavior: tuya devices use a poll of common code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in Tuya environment).
 Usually is very dangerous to do generalizations based on few cases._